trishgilles/week4_proj/README.md

 a description of the data is found [here:](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 There is a readme.txt with the data which should be read to understand the data gathered.
 For clarity, I will not repeat the information here.
 ## Output data
-The clean, summarised data set is created in a file named *meanofsignalsgroupedbyactivityandsubject.csv* It can be read using the R command:
+The clean, summarised data set is created in a file named *eanofsignalsgroupedbyactivityandsubject.txt*
-'read_csv("meanofsignalsgroupedbyactivityandsubject.csv")'

-## Scripts used
+##Scripts used

 *run_analysis.R*